giorgapost/wordsearch-package/README.md

 and the system returns the contents of the whole chain.

 > **Warning**
-> Both the B-Tree and the index structures have to be built before any search operation takes place.
+> Both the B-Tree and the Index structures have to be built before any search operation takes place.
 Moreover, they have to be rebuilt every time when the contents of the input ASCII files change.

 This Java package implements both the B-Tree and the index in some binary files on the disk.